 By now you have probably heard the terms ‘stem cell transplant’, ‘bone marrow transplant’ or ‘haemopoietic stem cell transplant’ mentioned a few times, but you might not be 100% sure what it involves.
 If you have a condition that affects your bone marrow or blood, it could be the best treatment option.

 During a stem cell transplant your medical team will put new, healthy stem cells into your bloodstream.
 After a period of time they will attach to your bone marrow (called engraftment) and start to make new blood cells.
 Your new stem cells will be selected from a donor that is closely matched to you – to give you the best possible chance of overcoming your condition.

 In this section we answer the following questions:

 Stem cells are the body’s primary cells.
 All other cells, tissue, organs and bones develop from stem cells.

-Blood stem cells, found in our bone marrow, are responsible for creating lots of different types of blood cells.
+Blood stem cells live in our bone marrow, the soft tissue found in the middle of our bones.
+Blood stem cells are responsible for creating lots of different types of blood cells.
 They all have a unique job to do that keeps our blood healthy.